-3.1 The Board of Trustees
+3.1 The Board of Trustees (via the LGB where appropriate)

-The Board of Trustees has ultimate responsibility to make arrangements to support pupils with medical conditions.
-The Board of Trustees will ensure that sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions.
+The Board of Trustees has ultimate responsibility to ensure that arrangements are in place to support pupils with medical conditions.
+The Board of Trustees delegates their responsibility to ensure sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions to the headteacher and Local Governing Board.